 A year later, in response to the historic ruling, the NSW EPA has released a draft Climate Change Policy and draft Climate Change Action Plan.
 This is a huge and important step in recognising and clarifying the duty of the EPA to address climate change and regulate greenhouse gas pollution, in this critical decade for action on climate change.
+The Environmental Defenders Office (EDO) welcomes the opportunity to provide comment on the Draft EPA Climate Change Policy and Climate Change Action Plan 2022-2025.

-What the Bushfire Survivors for Climate Action wanted to see was real action on climate change.
-Unlike other forms of pollution in Australia, greenhouse gases are not directly regulated by our Environment Protection Agencies as pollutants.
-Critically, the EPA's climate policy, developed in response to the Court orders, confirms that the EPA will start regulating greenhouse gas emissions as pollutants.
-This is huge cultural shift, as NSW becomes the first jurisdiction to regulate greenhouse gases as a form of pollution.
-The EPA should be congratulated on taking this first step, and we want to see this agency drive the urgent and rapid decrease in emissions that we know is needed - starting today.
+What the Bushfire Survivors for Climate Action - and the broader community - want to see is real action on climate change.
+Unlike other forms of pollution in Australia, greenhouse gases are currently not directly regulated by our Environment Protection Agencies as pollutants.
+Critically, the EPA's Draft Climate Change Policy, developed in response to the Court orders, confirms that the EPA will start regulating greenhouse gas emissions as pollutants.
+This is a huge cultural shift, as NSW becomes the first jurisdiction to regulate greenhouse gases as a form of pollution.
+EDO congratulates the EPA on taking this first step, and we encourage the EPA to build on this leadership and platform to drive the rapid decrease in emissions that is urgently needed to address the climate challenge.